gertvermeersch/vat-guard-woocommerce/readme.txt

 * Admin settings interface

 == Upgrade Notice ==

+= 1.3.7 =
+Maintenance release with version synchronization.
+Safe update for all users.

+= 1.3.6 =
+Minor admin interface improvement with better support and feedback links.
+Recommended for all users.

 = 1.3.5 =
 WordPress 6.9 compatibility update.
 Tested and confirmed working with the latest WordPress version.